How does extra credit work in Gradebook?

 Sample extra credit weighted category scenario: When you set Categories and weighting in a gradebook, the total relative weight of all categories must be 100%.
 However, if one category is designated as extra credit, you can have a combined category sum greater than 100%.

 In this example, three regular categories are used and weighted as follows: Assignments (40%) + Discussions (10%) + Quizzes (50%) = 100% of the course grade.
 An extra credit category is worth 5% of the course grade.
-A student who completes all work in the extra credit category could potentially earn 105% for their course grade.
+A student who completes all work in the extra credit category could potentially earn 105% for his or her course grade.